-The report recommends the County Board of Supervisors explore the establishment of either a Climate Resiliency District or a Joint Powers Authority (JPA).
-However, the report does not provide sufficient justification, enumerate compelling benefits, or indicate what powers, authorities, and capabilities a Climate Resiliency District would
+The report recommends the County Board of Supervisors explore the establishment of either a Climate Resilience District or a Joint Powers Authority (JPA).
+However, the report does not provide sufficient justification, enumerate compelling benefits, or indicate what powers, authorities, and capabilities a Climate Resilience District would provide for the implementation of water supply implementation projects that cannot be accomplished through a Joint Powers Authority (JPA), or is not already being provided by MWDOC, OCWD or other retail water agencies in the County.
 In addition, the exploration of forming a JPA for water supply projects, as optionally recommended in the report, should be undertaken by MWDOC and other water agencies in Orange County.
-This recommendation ignores the integrated planning efforts already undertaken by water agencies to establish long-term, comprehensive water resources strategies to provide the region with reliable and affordable water supplies.
-In addition to water, the water-energy nexus is an important issue that water agencies are starting to pay attention to and do more about.
-More water agencies now develop Climate Action Plans to identify ways to reduce carbon emissions from their procurement system and operations, etc. The Department of Water Resources also requires UWMPs to include assessments of energy usage in water supply production.

 The County would not be part of a water resources infrastructure or water supply JPA because it neither has the current jurisdiction nor expertise.

-The establishment of a Climate Resilience District - given the fact that this type of organization has only recently been authorized by the State in September 2022 (SB 852) - is a new type of governance structure without a track record or experience.
+In addition, the establishment of a Climate Resilience District - given the fact that this type of organization has only recently been authorized by the State in September 2022 (SB 852) - is a new type of governance structure without a track record or experience.
 Such a district would likely not only be focused on solving water reliability issues which are challenging on their own; but would likely also need to focus on "projects that address sea level rise, extreme heat, extreme cold, the risk of wildfire, drought, and the risk of flooding".
 In short, in addition to extensive water agency issues to ensure a reliable and resilient water supply future for Orange County, this type of organization would likely have the added charges of addressing Orange County Fire Authority issues, Orange County Flood Control District issues.
 The scope of such a governance structure - and if it should appropriately include water supply, needs to be fully considered in order to create an environment for success.